rjackson-fr/ig-akv-secret-store/README.md

 ## Configuring AKV Secret Store in IG

 The first step is to install this plugin into IG.
 The plugin can be downloaded from the current releases here.
-Copy the jar file into the ~/.openig/config/extra (or ./config/extra directory within your IG project)
+Copy the jar file into the ~/.openig/extra (or ./extra directory within your IG project - may be different if start.sh is customized)

 The plugin can be used in place of other secret stores in cconfig json files: